-In order to develop gene therapy treatments and take them from basic research to clinical trials, Genethon relies on a team of experts, including five research teams and three advanced technology platforms, working closely with the clinical development teams as well as with the technological and bioprocess development teams.
+In order to develop gene therapy treatments and take them from basic research to clinical trials, Genethon relies on a team of experts, including four research teams and four advanced technology platforms, working closely with the clinical development teams as well as with the technological and bioprocess development teams.

-Almost 150 people work on R&D at Genethon, including 110 researchers and scientific experts.
+More than 200 people work on R&D at Genethon, including many researchers and scientific experts.

 Neuromuscular diseases and gene therapy – Ana Buj-Bello